What is Open Enrollment?

 Evidence of Insurability (EOI)

 Also known as a statement of good health.
 Benefits are available to all employees with proof of health status.
-EOI will only apply to some benefits, such as disability, and life plans.
+Evidence of insurability (EOI) will only apply to some benefits, such as disability, and life plans.

 Flexible Spending Account (FSA)

-An employer-owned account that helps you pay for medical expenses.
-Although there is a maximum on the amount you may contribute annually, both the employer and employee may make deposits into this type of account.
+A flexible spending account (FSA) is an employer-owned account that helps employees pay for medical expenses.
+Although there is a maximum amount that can be contributed annually, both the employer and employee may make deposits into this type of account.

 Coverage that is available to all employees without evidence of insurability (proof of good health).

 A healthcare plan that provides people with all in-network care, therefore employees or individuals covered by an HMO have one primary care physician for appointments and are not permitted to receive covered care out-of-network.